Emmy9969/Kaggle-Credit-Card-Frd.-Detection-Analysis-of-September-2013/README.md

 - To identify the maximum transaction amount recorded in the dataset.

 - To compute the total amount of all transactions in the dataset.

+# Data Sources

+The dataset used in this study is obtained from Kaggle’s Credit Card Fraud Detection dataset.
+It contains anonymized credit card transactions made by European cardholders in September 2013.
+The dataset includes 284,807 transactions, with features such as transaction Time, Amount, and a Class label indicating whether the transaction is legitimate (0) or fraudulent (1).
+Fraudulent transactions represent less than 0.2% of the total, reflecting the real-world imbalance of fraud detection problems.

+# Methodology

+- Data Collection: The dataset was sourced from Kaggle’s Credit Card Fraud Detection repository.
+It consists of 284,807 anonymized credit card transactions with three key variables: Time, Amount, and Class (fraud or non-fraud).

+- Data Preparation: The dataset was imported into Power BI and SQL for analysis.
+Data cleaning involved verifying column integrity, ensuring no missing values, and checking for outliers in transaction amounts.

+- Descriptive Analysis: Basic descriptive statistics were applied to determine the number of fraudulent transactions, the percentage of frauds, the average amounts for fraudulent vs. non-fraudulent transactions, the maximum transaction amount, and the total value of all transactions.

+- Visualization & Reporting: Power BI was used to create visual representations, including cards, tables, and charts, to highlight fraud distribution, transaction value comparisons, and overall patterns.

+- Interpretation: Results were interpreted in relation to fraud detection challenges, emphasizing the imbalance in the dataset and its implications for financial risk management.